auth0/docs/articles/user-profile/user-data-storage.md

 # User Data Storage Guidance

-Auth0 provides multiple places for storing data used for authenticating a Client's users.
+Auth0 provides multiple places to store data used to authenticate a Client's users.
 This document covers best practices on how to store your data securely and efficiently.
-Additionally, this document uses a sample Client (a mobile music application) that's reflective of the end-to-end user experience of using Auth0 with an external database to illustrate specific topics.
+Additionally, this document uses a sample Client (a mobile music application) that reflects the end-to-end user experience of using Auth0 with an external database to illustrate specific topics.

 :::panel-info Example: Mobile Music Application
 The sample Client is a basic iOS app utilizing the [Auth0 iOS seed project](/quickstart/native/ios-swift).
 The backend uses the [Node.js API](/quickstart/backend/nodejs).
 See the [Mobile + API architecture scenario](/architecture-scenarios/application/mobile-api) for a visualization of the Client's overall structure.